KRolander/Gryphon/README.md

 When the dialogue pops up, all you need to do is enter the `realm name` which is `users`, and click on `Create`.

+Now, go to Realm Settings, then User profile and delete the `firstname` and `lastname` attributes.

 After doing this, the authentication system should run flawlessly.

 PS: Don't close the terminal where you started the Keycloak server because...it will stop the Keycloak server.